Pranav-Official/SOLID-assessment/README.md

 The `OnlineGame` class is an extension of the `Game` class, demonstrating the Liskov Substitution Principle.
 It inherits from `Game` and introduces additional properties specific to online games.

+#### `OfflineGame` Class

+The `OfflineGame` class is an extension of the `Game` class, demonstrating the Liskov Substitution Principle.
+It inherits from `Game` and introduces additional properties specific to Offine games.

+These two Classes can be substituted interchangable, and the behaviour of the program will not change, and even and instance of `Game` can also be used, thus completed the **Liskov Substitution Principle (LSP)**

 ### Interface Segregation Principle (ISP)

 #### `GameProcessorInterface` Interface